2019 BLUE IRIS LANDSCAPES Limited. All rights reserved.

 5. Specification of Goods

 5.1.
-No description, specification or illustration contained in any product pamphlet or other sales or marketing literature of the Supplier and no representation written or oral, correspondence or statement shall form part of any Agreement.
+No description, specification or illustration contained in any product pamphlet or other sales or marketing literature of the Supplier and no representation written or oral, correspondence or statement shall form part of any Agreement, except the Quote Document.

 6. Delivery of Goods and/or Supply of Services